10 Ship Terms And Definitions Even Smart People Misuse

 The most popular derrick on ships is the Union Purchase Rig, which uses two derricks, enabling the operators to load and discharge cargo much faster than single derricks.

 One of the major disadvantages of the Derrick is that it takes longer to change the rig to suit different cargo types and lifts.
 The operation of derricks also requires at least two winch operators.

 Cranes are similar to derricks but are much simpler in operation.
-A single crane driver accomplishes all functions – Runner up / down, Boom Up / Down, Swinging sidewards, etc. Most shipboard cranes are designed to swing through 360 degrees, but may also have safety limit switches which prevent cranes from operating in angles which can cause damage to structures.
+A single crane driver accomplishes all functions – Runner up / down, Boom Up / Down, Swinging sidewards, etc. Most shipboard cranes are designed to swing through 360 degrees but may also have safety limit switches which prevent cranes from operating at angles which can cause damage to structures.
 Limit switches are also provided to prevent the runner wire from reaching the end of the drum.

 8. Swinging Circle And Turning Circle

 Turning Circle is part of the vessel’s manoeuvring characteristics.
 It is the diameter circumscribed by the vessel when the rudder is put hard over when going full ahead.
 This shipping term is generally determined during the vessel’s sea trials before delivery.
 The yard will provide details of the turning circles in Loaded and Ballast Conditions for shallow and deep waters.
-Turning circles are posted on the bridge and included in the Wheelhouse Poster and one need not calculate the turning circle each time and for different conditions.
+Turning circles are posted on the bridge and included in the Wheelhouse Poster, and one need not calculate the turning process each time and for different conditions.